ToxFAQs⢠for Chloromethane

 Chloromethane can affect your brain and nervous system if you breathe in a large amount.
 It may cause dizziness, headaches, difficulty speaking, loss of consciousness, or coma.

-Exposures to large amounts of chloromethane may also cause liver and kidney problems.
-It can also affect your heart rate and blood pressure.
-Individuals have died after inhaling chloromethane that leaked from old refrigerators.
+Breathing large amounts of chloromethane may also cause liver and kidney problems.
+Exposure to chloromethane in the air can also affect your heart rate and blood pressure.

 Chloromethane can be very irritating if it is left on your skin or if it gets into your eyes.